gauravsharma-cyber/windows-config-review/README.md

 # 📝 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.ur IP or shared drive IP with path specified.
+See the LICENSE file for details.